 Alice (1990) - A seemingly happy housewife realizes that she's a Stepford Smiler.
 She visits an herbalist that gives her three kinds of herbs which provide her with super-powers so she can straighten up her life.

-Shadows And Fog (1991) - An homeage to German Expressionism, a vigilante mob tries to catch a Serial Killer in the midst of a circus.
+Shadows And Fog (1991) - An homage to German Expressionism; a vigilante mob tries to catch a Serial Killer in the midst of a circus.

 Husbands And Wives (1992) - When their best friends announce that they're separating, a professor and his wife discover the faults in their marriage.

 Don't Drink The Water (1994) - An American family is trapped in a US embassy behind the Iron Curtain while the ambassador's incompetent son is in charge.
 Based on his 1966 play, this TV adaptation was directed by Allen, who was dissatisfied with the earlier 1969 film adaptation.